Skip to content

 Info

-Note that runs are only rejected if the push policy rules result in an attempt to acquire a lock on an already locked stack with a different lock key.
+Runs are only rejected if the push policy rules result in an attempt to acquire a lock on an already locked stack with a different lock key.
 If the lock rule is undefined or results in an empty string, runs will not be rejected.

 1